 So, I came up with a tiny JavaScript utility called fn-tester to record function calls and define test doubles.
 I deliberately kept it simple – the first version is only 14 lines long (except for tests of course), and I hope it stays that way.

-fn-tester has only three options and one method to use.
-It requires running functions indirectly, employing a variation of the Command design pattern, which is necessary to intercept all function calls and preserve the value of “this”.
+fn-tester has only three options and one method.
+It requires running functions indirectly, using a variation of the Command design pattern.
+This approach is necessary to intercept all function calls and preserve the value of “this”.

 // Instead of parentObj.methodName(argument1, argument2, ...), use: